S3 method for sim.cpp

 arbitrary positive integer to generate a sequence of uniform random numbers.
 The default seed is based on the current time.

-an object of class "sim.cpp"
+an object of class "sim.cpp".

-, simulated points are
+logical.
+If TRUE, simulated points are

 distinguished by two groups specified by parameters.
 (Only valid if

-= "TypeB"
+model = "TypeB" or "TypeC".)

 further graphical parameters from par

-or ignored for print
+for plot or ignored for print.

 We consider the five cluster point process models: the Thomas and Inverse-power type models, and the extended Thomas models of type A, B, and C.